Shreshthallbestno1/Webers-Law-Verification/README.md

 plot_rc generated JND and plot for individual subjects, must place the data in the Collected_[hue].txt file
 JND_plot plots the JND for all the data combined
 simulate and simulate plot are for the simulation of the γ measure.
+All collected data is in Input folder, with a file containng about the sets that were excluded from trial measurments.